smallrye/smallrye-stork/docs/docs/service-registration/custom-service-registration.md

 ```

 This implementation is simplistic.
-Typically, instead of creating a service instance with values from the configuration, you would connect to a service discovery backend, look for the service and build the list of service instance accordingly.
+Typically, instead of creating a service instance with values from the configuration, you would connect to a service registration backend, look for the service and build the list of service instance accordingly.
 That's why the method returns a `Uni`.
 Most of the time, the lookup is a remote operation.

 As you can see, the `AcmeConfiguration` class gives access to the configuration attribute.

+#### Implement your own service deregistration mechanism

+Finally, you can implement your own service deregistration mechanism in `deregisterServiceInstance` method.

 ## Using your service registrar